-UNITED STATI for the

-Central Central District of Illinois
+Southern District of Ohio

+Diana Lawrence, individually and as representative for, Thomas Lawrence)))

+Plaintiff(s))

+v.
+Civil Action No.

-Jerald Adams Plaintiff(s) v.
-Bristol-Myers Squibb Company, et. al. ) ) ) ) ) Civil Action No.
+Bristol-Myers Squibb Company, et. al. Defendant(s)))))

-Defendant(s) ) ) ) )
+3 ,

-SUMMONS IN A CIVIL ACTION
+SUMMONS IN A A CIVIL ACTION

-To: (Defendant's name and address) Bristol-Myers Squibb Company 345 Park Avenue New York, NY 10154
+To: (Defendant's name and address) Bristol-Myers Squibb Compa 345 Park Avenue New York, NY 10154 any

 A lawsuit has been filed against you.

 Within 21 days after service of this summons on you (not counting the day you received it) - or 60 days if you are the United States or a United States agency, or an officer or employee of the United States described in Fed.
 R. Civ.
 P. 12 (a)(2) or (3) - you must serve on the plaintiff an answer to the attached complaint or a motion under Rule 12 of the Federal Rules of Civil Procedure.
 The answer or motion must be served on the plaintiff or plaintiff's attorney, whose name and address are:

 If you fail to respond, judgment by default will be entered against you for the relief demanded in the complaint.
 You also must file your answer or motion with the court.

 CLERK OF COURT

+Date:

+Signature of Clerk or Deputy Clerk